Royal-Botanic-Gardens-Victoria/VicMicrobiome/report.md

 # Recommendations

 Improve sequence quality
-- In order to accurately merge ITS reads, it is important to generate ITS1 and ITS2 amplicons separately so that their lenght corresponds to the read size of the sequencing platform (300 bp for Illumina MiSeq 2x300).
+- In order to accurately merge ITS reads, it is important to generate and sequence ITS1 and ITS2 amplicons separately so that their lenght corresponds to the read size of the sequencing platform (300 bp for Illumina MiSeq 2x300).

+- Bench work needs to be optimized (equimolar concentrations between samples, adjusting PhiX spike-in) to improve the general quality of raw sequences

-- If the quality check of the run indicates that a large proportion of reads is below the 1% error rate, an extra quality filter (for example using [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic)) is recommended to filter raw reads before denoising/clustering.
+- We recommend to check the quality of each run beforehand and apply extra quality filters (for example using [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic)) to filter out reads below the 1% error rate before denoising/clustering.
 This greatly reduces the risk of mistaking sequencing error for genetic diversity.

-- Bench work needs to be optimized (equimolar concentrations between samples, spike-in?)

 Reduce index bleed
-- Do not allow any error when reading the barcode during demultiplexing (here two mismatches were allowed).
+- Do not allow any error when reading the barcode during demultiplexing (the Australian Microbiome Initative currently allows two mismatches).

 - Index bleed can overestimate overall diversity of a dataset by more than x10.
-We therefore recommand to filter low abundance OTUs based on the OTU count per sample.
+We therefore recommand to filter low abundance OTUs based on the OTU count per sample (instead of overall count) and parametrize these thresholds based on mock community samples.